Strong order 1/2 convergence of full truncation Euler approximations to the Cox-Ingersoll-Ross process: Introduction

 whenever $t \in [t_{n},t_{n+1})$.
 The convergence in $L^{1}$ of this scheme was proved in \cite{Lord:2010}.
 The convergence rate, however, remained an open question and our Theorem \ref{Thm3.8} is the first result to address it, to the best of our knowledge.
 For convenience, define the Feller ratio

 We establish the strong convergence in $L^{p}$ with order 1/2 of the scheme in the inaccessible boundary case, specifically, for a Feller ratio above three.
-Hence, we obtain the optimal strong convergence rate for the numerical approximation of SDEs with globally Lipschitz coefficients \cite{Hofmann:2001,Muller-Gronbach:2002}.
+Hence, we obtain the optimal strong convergence rate for numerical approximations to the Cox--Ingersoll--Ross process based on $N$ sequential evaluations of the Brownian driver \cite{Hefter:2017b}.
 The main and novel idea of the proof is to weight the difference between the process $v$ and its approximation $\tilde{v}$ by the former raised to a suitably chosen negative power and prove the strong convergence with a rate of the weighted error.
 This, in turn, allows us to derive an upper bound for the actual error.

 \begin{theorem} Suppose that $\nu>3$ and let $2\leq p<\nu-1$.
 Then the FTE scheme converges strongly in $L^{p}$ with order 1/2, i.e., there exist $N_{0}\in\mathbb{N}$ and a constant $C$ such that, for all $N>N_{0}$,